conways-glider/identicon-rs/README.md

 The repository contains an example webservice that you can run with `cargo run --example webserver`.

-## TODO
-- add more information to README.md
-- add more examples

 ## License

 Licensed under either of